dabzr/dabzr/README.md

 echo 👋 Hi, I’m @dylanabzr

-echo 👀 I’m interested in Linux, Programming, Backend, Mobile Development and some other things
+echo 👀 I’m interested in Linux, Programming, Backend and some other things

-echo 🌱 I’m currently learning Python, C, C++, Rust and some other things.
+echo 🌱 I’m currently learning C, C++ and Java.